florianprechtl/Hotelplaner-Backend/README.md

 Using everything I learned from my Node.js Udemy course

-# Most important middlewares used in the project

-- mongoose
-- express
-- body-parser

 # Starting Instructions

 1. You have to add a `config/default.json` in which you define your secrets/credentials, like this: